suniljmanohar/Music-CNN/README.md

 # Music-CNN
 Convolutional neural network for predicting classical music

-This is an hobby project which uses Tensorflow to apply a convolutional neural network to pieces of classical music (currently testing on Bach).
+This is a hobby project which uses Tensorflow to apply a convolutional neural network to pieces of classical music (currently testing on Bach).
 MIDI files are used as the source data; each file is converted to a "time-against-pitch" grid of 1s and 0s.
 The output tensor os the network is a "chord vector" of 128 pitches which is compared to the actual next chord in the piece.
 A loss function and gradient descent are used to minimise the difference between the predicted chord and actual chord.

 NB this is still under development, so whilst the code works, there are for example some written functions which are not yet implemented.